Premiership: Home play-offs, fourth place and European spots up for grabs

 So who is going to enjoy the home comforts on 20 May?

-In short, if Premiership leaders Wasps beat reigning champions Saracens at the Ricoh Arena, Wasps and Exeter will get home ties.
+In short, if Premiership leaders Wasps beat reigning champions Saracens at the Ricoh Arena and Sarries do not take away two bonus points, Wasps and Exeter will get home ties.

 A win for Sarries makes sure their semi-final will be at fortress Allianz Park.
 However, the omens for Saracens fans are not good - Wasps have won all 10 league matches at home this campaign.